kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/README.md

 ## Global Kyma chart and component sub-charts

-To modify the default Kyma setting, override the values from the global Kyma chart and sub-charts for the components.
+To modify the default Kyma settings, override the values from the global Kyma chart and sub-charts for the components.

 ## Syntax and semantic of the values yaml